jmespath/jmespath.py/README.rst

 Installation
 ============

-Install jmespath from pypi with
+You can install JMESPath from pypi with:

 .. code:: bash

     pip install jmespath

 API
 ===